AngelicaDesign/markmiro.github.io/README.md

 If we create a branch off this one then commits to that branch will also trigger Codeship to make commits to master.

+## Setup
+First install node.js.
+Then, in the terminal, run `npm install` in this file's directory to download all the dependencies.

 ## Testing
 Run `gulp watch` and any changes changes sync up with `localhost:3000` immediately